 • Toggle Privoxy on or off.
-In this case, "Privoxy" continues to run, but only as a pass-through proxy, with no actions taking place:
+This feature can be turned off/on in the main config file.
+When toggled "off", "Privoxy" continues to run, but only as a pass-through proxy, with no actions taking place:

 http://config.privoxy.org/toggle